 GCSE: Mathematics C/4

-IB: 30 points, including Standard Level Mathematics grade 4, if not taken at Higher Level.
 We are also happy to consider a combination of separate IB Diploma Programmes at both Higher and Standard Level.
+Please note that Maths in the IB is not required if you have already achieved GCSE Maths at grade C/4 or above or 4 in IB Middle Years Maths.
 Exact offer levels will vary depending on the range of subjects being taken at higher and standard level, and the course applied for.
 Please contact the Undergraduate Admissions Office for more information.
-Please note that Maths in the IB is not required if you have already achieved GCSE Maths at grade C/4 or above or 4 in IB Middle Years Maths.

 We accept a wide range of qualifications from applicants studying in the EU and other countries.
 Get in touch with any questions you may have about the qualifications we accept.
 Remember to tell us about the qualifications you have already completed or are currently taking.

 English language requirements for applicants whose first language is not English: IELTS 6.0 overall.
-Different requirements apply for second year entry, and specified component grades are also required for applicants who require a Tier 4 visa to study in the UK.
+Different requirements apply for second year entry, and specified component grades are also required for applicants who require a Student visa to study in the UK.

 Other English language qualifications may be acceptable so please contact us for further details.
 If we accept the English component of an international qualification then it will be included in the information given about the academic levels listed above.
 Please note that date restrictions may apply to some English language qualifications

-If you are an international student requiring a Tier 4 visa to study in the UK please see our immigration webpages for the latest Home Office guidance on English language qualifications.
+If you are an international student requiring a Student visa to study in the UK please see our immigration webpages for the latest Home Office guidance on English language qualifications.

 If you do not meet our IELTS requirements then you may be able to complete a pre-sessional English pathway that enables you to start your course without retaking IELTS.